7 Foods to Avoid if You Have Hypothyroidism

 What is hypothyroidism?

-This problem is most prevalent in women who are in their 60s, due to hormonal changes.
-However, anyone can have this condition, including teens.
+This problem is most common among women in their 60s, due to hormonal changes.
+However, in general, anyone can have this condition, including teens.

 Symptoms of hypothyroidism

-In the initial stage of hypothyroidism doctors cannot easily detect it.
-However, the following can occur:
+In the initial stage of hypothyroidism, doctors struggle to detect it.
+But, as it progresses, the following additional symptoms may develop:

 - Cold sensitivity